uprtdev/labean/README.md

 systemctl enable labean
 ```

 Another important step of Labean installation is a configuration of your frontend web server (reverse-proxy).
 Labean does not support SSL, HTTP auth and serving static or dynamic websites itself.
 I like "UNIX-way" philosophy: "Make each program do one thing well."
 So we have to use a web server with Labean.
 It should perform the following things:

 - serve HTTPS (SSL) connections with valid certificates
 - require basic HTTP authorization for 'secret' URL
-- add 'X-Real-IP" or similar header to HTTP request
+- add 'X-Real-IP" or similar header to an HTTP request
-- pass request to Labean (runnign on another TCP port like 8080) for 'secret' URL
+- pass the request to Labean (running on another TCP port like 8080) for 'secret' URL

-I recommend to use Nginx for this.
+I recommend using Nginx for this.
-The simpliest variant of the config you can find it in `examples` directory of the source tree.
+The simplest variant of the config you can find it in `examples` directory of the source tree.
 Anyway, you can use any other webservers/reverse-proxies if you want.

 ### Config file